fusioncms/fusioncms/README.md

 - **--collation[=COLLATION]:** Assign the database collation to be used during installation.
 Can be used in combination with the `--quick` flag.

 ## Contributing
 Thank you for considering contributing to FusionCMS!
-The contribution guide can be found in the [CONTRIBUTING.md](CONTRIBUTING.md) file here in the repo.
+The contribution guide can be found in the [CONTRIBUTING.md](CONTRIBUTING.md) file here in the repository.

 ## Security Vulnerabilities
 If you discover a security Vulnerability within FusionCMS, please send a message to **Kai** on our Discord server.
 All security vulnerabilities will be promptly addressed.